zpainter/iassist/content/about/regional-report-2003-2004-europe.md

 ### ***European membership***

-There are currently 49 IASSIST members from 13 countries \"on the books\" for the European region (down from 53/21 last year).
+There are currently 49 IASSIST members from 13 countries "on the books" for the European region (down from 53/21 last year).
 We currently have no paid-up members from previously active countries:
 France, Greece, Hungary, Latvia, Romania, Russia, Slovakia, and Slovenia.
-The decrease in European membership from 2001\'s high of 82 undoubtedly reflects the fact that the 2000/01 conference was held in Amsterdam, and the subsequent two conferences in North America.
+The decrease in European membership from 2001's high of 82 undoubtedly reflects the fact that the 2000/01 conference was held in Amsterdam, and the subsequent two conferences in North America.
 The geographic breakdown by sub-region across these to years is shown in the